Suicide in India: Student suicides in India

 A Lancet study stated that suicide death rates in India are among the highest in the world and a large proportion of adult suicide deaths occur between the ages 15 and 29.

-Cram schools
+Coaching centers/cram schools

 Many suicides are attributed to the intense pressure and harsh regimen of students in cram schools (or coaching institutes).
 In the five years from 2011 to 2016, 57 students in Kota, dubbed the "coaching capital" of the country, died by suicide.
-Cram schools or coaching institutes offer coaching to high school students for various college entrance exams, such as the JEE or NEET.
+Coaching institutes offer coaching to high school students and high school graduates for various hyper-competitive college entrance exams, most commonly the JEE or NEET.In 2023 ,26 cases of suicides were reported in Kota, Rajasthan which was one of the highest ever in history.
+To address these challenges, initiatives like the National Level Common Entrance Examination (NLCEE) aim to reduce the pressure faced by students.
+NLCEE organizes exposure visits to premier institutions like IITs and ISRO to help students make informed career decisions and reduce the uncertainty that often leads to stress and anxiety.

 Ragging

 Ragging has been identified as a potential trigger for suicides.
 Between 2012 and 2019, 54 ragging-related suicide incidents have occurred in the country.

 Suicide in the Indian Armed Forces

 A total of 787 suicides have been reported in the Indian Armed Forces between 2014 and 2021.
 Of these, the Army reported 591 suicide cases, Navy reported 36, while the Indian Air Force reported 160 deaths by suicide.
 More than half of the personnel in the Indian Army are under severe stress and many lives are being lost to suicides, fratricides and untoward incidents.